jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

   - ``touch {PROJECT_NAME}.py`` creates an empty file named ``{PROJECT_NAME}.py`` which will contain the source code for our program

-Your folder structure should look like this
+The folder structure should look like this

 .. code-block::